freent-project/freent31-docs/why-not-msnt.md

 FreeNT's goal is to completely create Windows NT under GNU-FS and OSS guidelines.
 Microsoft Windows NT is a proprietary product and cannot be used in OpenWindows.

+Windows did not always use NT.
+Until XP, home versions used DOS.
+Windows NT was introduced in around 1994 as a business OS.
+Since Windows XP, the home and business kernel were the same NT - Microsoft dropped DOS from the Windows infrastructure.

+## Alternative

+OpenWindows Workstation (also useful for home users) allows choosing to install Win32 programs.
+Most people will want this but Richard Stallman doesn't.